Problem · Pre-acquisition

 The US thesis is part of the deal thesis.
 The home brand is not the US brand.

 The home brand is dense at home.
 The US has none of that density.
-Per US BEA FDI inflows series 2025, US procurement of foreign vendors is at a multi-year high and the sort is faster.
-The acquirer reads the gap and runs the same math the procurement officer runs: does this firm have a category, a peer set, a proof shape, and trade-press footprint in the US, or will the acquirer have to fund all four after close.
+The acquirer judges the gap and runs the same math the procurement officer runs: does this firm have a category, a peer set, a proof shape, and trade-press footprint in the US, or will the acquirer have to fund all four after close.

 TERM-SHEET PRICE IMPACT: US BRAND RISK FULL MULTIPLE WRITTEN SPEC DISCOUNTED VAGUE PARA EARN-OUT NO ANSWER

-House reading of term-sheet outcomes across three data-room shapes.
+House view of term-sheet outcomes across three data-room shapes.
 The written, costed US-entry spec narrows the discount and pushes the acquirer off the earn-out anchor.

 ?